KabeerBhatt/SolarSystem/README.md

-# Site is live at:
+# Site is live at :
 https://kabeerbhatt.github.io/SolarSystem/